FreshRSS/FreshRSS/docs/en/users/03_Main_view.md

 ![Anonymous access configuration](../img/users/anonymous_access.1.png)

-### HTTP authentication
+### For HTTP authentication

-When using HTTP authentication, the syntax in the two previous sections is unusable.
-You’ll need to provide your credentials to the scheduled task.
+If your FreshRSS instance is using HTTP authentication, you’ll need to provide your credentials to the scheduled task.

 **Note:** This method is discouraged as your credentials are stored in plain text.